 We open on the Countess alone in her room, where she soon sings one of the most beautiful arias Mozart wrote, a heart-wrenching prayer that her husband will start to love her again, “Porgi, amor“.

 Susanna, followed closely by Figaro, comes in and makes matters worse by telling the Countess about the Count's desire to spend the night with her.
-Figaro adds that since Susanna keeps refusing him, the Count is threatening to back Marcellina and force him to marry her.
+Figaro adds that since Susanna keeps refusing him, the Count threatens to back Marcellina and force him to marry her.
 But...Figaro has a plan, one that he has already put in motion without asking!
-He gave Basilio a forged letter that says the Countess herself is meeting a lover tonight, but they will send Cherubino—dressed as Susanna—to meet the Count and then the Countess can catch him in the act.
+He gave Basilio a forged letter that says the Countess herself is meeting a lover tonight, but they will send Cherubino—dressed as Susanna—to meet the Count, and then the Countess can catch him in the act.
 (I urge you, do not overanalyze Figaro's plan!
 Just go with it...because things are about to get WAY more complicated.)

 Figaro, quite pleased with himself, leaves to find Cherubino.
-The youth returns and the Countess and Susanna urge/force him to sing his love song, “Vuoi che sapete“, that he wrote for the Countess, which he does, blushing, and nervous.
+The youth returns, and the Countess and Susanna urge/force him to sing his love song, “Vuoi che sapete“, that he wrote for the Countess, which he does, blushing and nervous.